On partially formal supermanifolds

 where $f_{i_{1},\dots ,i_{s}}$ are smooth functions of variables $(x^{1}, \dots, x^{k})\in {\bf R}^{k}$ and formal power series with respect to $y^{1}, \dots , y^{l}$.
 Such an expression determines a map of ${\bf R}^{k\oplus l|q} $ into ${\bf R}^{1|0}$ if expression (\ref{3dsuperfield}) is even and into ${\bf R}^{0|1}$ if it is odd.

-We define a $(k\oplus l|q)$-dimensional supermanifold as a superspace that is locally equivalent to ${\bf R}^{k\oplus l|q} $.
+We define a finite-dimensional partially formal supermanifold (=$(k\oplus l|q)$-dimensional supermanifold) as a superspace that is locally equivalent to ${\bf R}^{k\oplus l|q} $.
 Almost all notions of (super)geometry can be generalized to the case of $(k\oplus l|q)$-dimensional supermanifolds.
-In particular one can define the supergroup of transformations of such a manifold and corresponding Lie (super) algebra of vector fields.
+In particular, one can define the supergroup of transformations of such a manifold and the corresponding Lie (super) algebra of vector fields.
 As usual, a vector field on a $(k\oplus l|q)$-dimensional superdomain with coordinates $(x^{1}, \dots, x^{k}, y^{1}, \dots , y^{l}, \xi^{1}, \dots, \xi^{q})$ can be identified with a first order differential operator